Legal online sports betting has arrived in Oregon.

 How to bet online with the Oregon sportsbook app

-If you want to play on your mobile device, you’ll have to download the Scoreboard app.
-Android and iOS devices will be supported but it won’t be a surprise if only Android is available initially.
+If you want to play on your mobile device, you’ll have to download the Scoreboard app, which is available for Android and iOS devices.

 To sign up, all you have to do is fill in your basic personal information, add your email and choose a screen name and password.